Sew the bag

 Sewing the first side with the zipper

 Lower your presser foot and keep sewing up the side on your chalk line.
 When you get to the zipper, stop and do two things: pinch the zipper ends together and fold them towards the lining.
-This way you won’t get a lumpy zipper when you turn the bag.
+This is how to sew a zipper pouch without dented corners.

 Also, it’s a good idea to go really slowly when you get close to the zipper end.
 You may even want to use the fly wheel to work the needle.
 If you go slowly here, you won’t break a needle on the zipper.